-&lt;sup>3 Baselines are estimated to be zero ("0") for the number of breeding territories for each bird species.
+3 Baselines are estimated to be zero ("0") for the number of breeding territories for each bird species.
 By 2020, these baselines will be adjusted based on pre-monitoring data collected at treatment sites and within forest blocks.

-Aquatic Habitat Strategies and Outcomes Metrics Baseline (2019) Goal (2029) Data Sources Increase the number of eastern brook trout effective breeders in five # of targeted watersheds with an increase in effective breeders 0 5 Commission survey targeted watersheds % increase in # of effective breeders within targeted watersheds 0 TBD Commission survey of priority patches with improved habitat quality 0 10 NFWF staff of acres with BMPs to reduce nutrients or sediment 0 15,000 Project level reporting by grantees Eastern Improve habitat quality within at least two priority patches per targeted watershed Miles of riparian forest buffer restored 0 15 Project level reporting by grantees brook trout # of barriers to fish passage removed within patches 0 25 Project level reporting by grantees Miles of stream opened to fish passage within patches 0 100 Project level reporting by grantees Increase the average size of priority patches in each targeted watershed # of barriers to fish passage removed between patches 0 5 Project level reporting by grantees increase in average size of priority patches within targeted watersheds 4,075 5,000 Commission analysis Eastern hellbender Re-establish hellbender occupancy by bolstering populations and/or re-introduction # of stream miles occupied by hellbender 0 20 Project level reporting by grantees Increase hellbender nesting success % of stream miles with increased hellbender nest success 0 30 Virginia Tech Freshwater mussels Stock and re-establish populations to the Clinch River and French Creek along with water quality # of species established 0 13 Virginia Department of Game and Inland Fisheries (VDGIF); USFWS; grantees improvements to enhance survival # of individuals released annually 0 120,000 VDGIF; USFWS; grantees
+Aquatic Baseline Goal Habitat Strategies and Outcomes Metrics (2019) (2029) Data Sources Increase the eastern brook trout population in five targeted watersheds # of targeted watersheds with an increase in eastern brook trout 0 5 Commission survey % increase in # of eastern brook trout within targeted watersheds 0 TBD 4 Commission survey Improve habitat quality within priority patches in targeted watersheds # of priority patches with improved habitat quality 0 10 NFWF staff of acres with BMPs to reduce nutrients or sediment 0 15,000 Project level reporting by grantees Eastern Miles of riparian forest buffer restored 0 100 Project level reporting by grantees brook trout # of barriers to fish passage removed within patches 0 60 Project level reporting by grantees Miles of stream opened to fish passage within patches 0 350 Project level reporting by grantees Increase the average size of priority patches in each targeted watershed # of barriers to fish passage removed between patches 0 10 Project level reporting by grantees increase in average size of priority patches within targeted watersheds 4,075 5,000 Commission analysis Eastern hellbender Re-establish hellbender occupancy by bolstering populations and/or re- introduction # of stream miles occupied by hellbender 0 20 Project level reporting by grantees Increase hellbender nesting success % of stream miles with increased hellbender nest success 0 30 Virginia Tech Freshwater mussels Stock and re-establish populations to the Clinch River and French Creek # of species established 0 13 Virginia Department of Game and Inland Fisheries (VDGIF); USFWS; grantees improvements to enhance survival # of individuals released annually 0 120,000 VDGIF; USFWS; grantees

-&lt;sup>4 A goal for the percentage increase in number of effective breeders in targeted watersheds will be established by 2021 after patch assessments are completed under strategy 3.1.
+4 A goal for the percentage increase in eastern brook trout populations in targeted watersheds will be established by 2021 after patch assessments are completed under strategy 3.1.